2014-2015 Undergraduate & Graduate Catalog

 - 75 hours of academic credit have been completed or are in progress;

 - Completion or registration for CMB 499 or CMB 490.

 Students will normally apply directly to the department of Cell and Molecular Biology for the combined B.S./M.S. program during their third academic year.

 - Application requirements include:

 - Completion of the nine core courses listed previously with a grade of at least "B" in 5 of the 9 courses and no less than a "C+" in any of the 9 courses.

 - Letter of intent

-All students who submit complete applications will be interviewed by two to three faculty members.
+All students who submit complete applications will be interviewed by 2-3 faculty members.
 Admission decisions will be made by a departmental admissions committee based on the student's previous academic success in CMB, as indicated by GPA and grades in the core CMB curriculum, as well as potential success in the graduate program, as indicated by the letters of recommendation, the student's letter of intent and the interview.
 Decisions will normally be communicated to students within four weeks of submitting a complete application to the combined degree program in CMB.

-Requirements During Undergraduate Studies (First Eight Semesters)
+Requirements During Undergraduate Studies (first 8 semesters)

 All university requirements, including general education courses, must be completed before the final (graduate) year of the combined B.S./M.S. program.
-In the final undergraduate year, students will take 12 to 15 credits of graduate-level courses.
+In the final undergraduate year, students will take 12 - 15 credits of graduate-level courses.
 If any courses are dual-listed, students in the accelerated B.S./M.S. program must complete all assignments expected of graduate students and they will be evaluated in the same way as graduate students.